Worst wood for carving

 It makes better floors for buyers who want a durable surface and a lot of personality in their wood.
 Some of the most beautiful wood floor patterns use hickory to make them pop.
 The pros and cons of hickory flooring come from the fact that some people love its unique personality, while others do not mind it.

 It makes beautiful wood flooring.
 What makes it durable is the strength of a material classified as hardness, resistance to bending or breaking under a load, or how much it compresses.
 The grain of wood also contributes to its strength.
 It is a straight, tight, knot-free wood grain.
 That makes it stronger than wood that is knotty or splits easily along the grain.

 Is maple or oak harder?

 Hickory is the hardest of all domestic hardwoods.
 The grain patterns indicate the wood’s hardness.
-Hard maple, with its interlocked, tight grain pattern, resists cracking along grain lines.
+With its interlocked, tight grain pattern, hard maple resists cracking along grain lines.
 That influences water penetration.

-The open pores and broad grain of red oak allow moisture to penetrate at a higher degree.
+The open pores and broad grain of red oak allow moisture to penetrate higher.
 Maple assembly techniques typically require drilling through its surface, as nails are prone to bend or break in maple without pilot holes.